MaynardMiner/MM.Hash/README.md

 **MULTI-ALGO, MULTI-COIN SWITCHING, MULTI-POOL, MULTI-DEVICE, MULTI-WALLET, MULTI-DEVICE AUTO-PROFIT SWITCHING MINING ADMINISTRATION APPLICATION FOR UNIX AND WINDOWS.**

-NOTE- MM.Hash will run miners that are compiled with Windows Binaries.
+NOTE- MM.Hash will run miners that are compiled with Windows Binaries in Linux.
 There are miners inside MM.Hash now that do so.
 However it will not work with all Windows-Based miners, but it works with most from my expirementation.
 AMD support will come when I get a chance to buy and test an AMD GPU.
 Clone from git, as I am updating it constantly.

 NOTE- MM.HASH works for windows.
 Edit .Bat files and run the various scripts that come in MM.Hash to use.
 Will write more documentation on uses and support as I finish final 1.1.9-Full.